jangho721/jangho721.github.io/_pages/about.md

   <li>How can the accuracy of peptide sequence identification based on data from mass spectrometry be improved?</li>
 </ul>

-**Before that**, I began my research journey at Inha University's Construction Systems Laboratory, where I worked on developing an object detection model to identify small- to medium-sized objects that could pose safety risks in indoor construction sites.
-My efforts were focused on tackling challenges related to real-time detection, lightweight model design, and adapting to indoor environments, aiming to create a practical and efficient safety monitoring solution.
+Previously, I worked as a research intern at [Construction Systems Laboratory](https://sites.google.com/view/consyslab100/home), where my work focused on applying object detection models to identify small- to medium-sized objects that could pose safety risks in indoor construction environments.